matheudev/anihub/README.md

 Distinctiveness and Complexity
 -------------------------------
 AniHub is a unique and complex project that stands out from the projects featured in the course.
-While it shares some similarities with Project 4 (Network), it is distinct in its focus on anime discovery and tracking, rather than being a generic social network.
 AniHub provides a personalized experience for anime fans, allowing them to easily manage their anime lists and discover new anime based on their interests.

 AniHub goes beyond the complexity of the course projects by incorporating several advanced features such as importing anime lists from other websites, utilizing multiple APIs, and implementing a theme toggle system.
 Moreover, AniHub's frontend is mobile-responsive, ensuring a seamless user experience on various devices.